 Suggested curricular flow through the major

 The ERSC major was designed with the requisite flexibility to enable our students to study abroad for either a semester or a full academic year.
-As a result, we developed the curriculum so that the student who did spend a year abroad could complete all the requirements for the major, as long as she or he followed a few guidelines.
+As a result, we developed the curriculum so that the student who did spend a year abroad could complete all the requirements for the major, as long as they followed a few guidelines.

-The guidelines are written for the entering student who knows he or she wants to major in ERSC.
+The guidelines are written for the entering student who knows they want to major in ERSC.
 Rather than specify the courses that you "must" have in a given semester, the following are general guidelines regarding courses that we suggest you take during each year.
 You should think of these guidelines as giving you a fast track into the major—this provides maximum flexibility in your junior and senior year for study abroad and/or your capstone experience described below.

 ERSC 141, Earth's Hazards

 CHEM 131 or 141 (students taking 131 are encouraged to take 132 as well, but it is not required)

 MATH 121 and/or 170 depending on track (students are encouraged to take other math as well, but it is not required)

 PHYS 131 (students taking 131 are encouraged to take 132 as well, but it is not required)

 Two required cored courses (ERSC 302, 305, 309, 331)

 Two electives (ERSC 201, 202, 204, 208, 218*, 220, 221, 306, 307)